-Sometimes pets end up drinking the pool water.
-Don’t worry too much.
-A well-maintained pool doesn’t really pose a threat to your pet if they happen to drink from it.
+Sometimes pets are like children.
+One similarity is that, like children, pets can end up ingesting some pool water.
+If it’s just a little swallowed water, don’t worry too much.
+A well-maintained pool doesn’t really pose a threat to your pet if they happen to ingest some water.

-A chlorine pool or salt water pool should be safe if your pet does happen to take a few gulps.
-But don’t worry!
-As long as they’re drinking regular water, there should be no threat to your pet.
+A chlorine pool or saltwater pool should be safe if your pet does happen to take a few gulps.
+So don’t worry!
+As long as they’re drinking regular water to stay hydrated, there should be no threat to your pet.

-And if you’re worried about your backyard appearance, don’t worry.
-From chain link to picket, or even an artistic stone facade, there are many different options for fences.
+If you’re worried about your backyard appearance, don’t worry.
+From chain link to picket, or even an artistic stone facade, there are many different options for safety fences.